chung-leong/react-seq/examples/media-cap/README.md

 As you can see, each of them will fulfill the [`eventual.userRequest`](../../doc/manageEvents.md) promise.

-We see next the function that packages our local variables into an object, to be delivered to the hook consumer:
+We see next the function that will package our local variables into an object, to be delivered to the hook consumer:

 ```js
     function currentState() {